-Consequently, today there are "wolves in sheep's clothing" and the "blind who lead the blind," who claim to be religious authorities, but they are hypocrites who pick and choose certain words and phrases from their scriptures to try to justify their theocratic imposition, arrogance, aggression and offenses, while simply ignoring God and the true meaning and purpose of their religion.
+Consequently, today there are "wolves in sheep's clothing" and the "blind who lead the blind," who claim to be religious authorities when they are actually hypocrites who pick and choose certain words and phrases from their scriptures to try to justify their theocratic imposition, arrogance, aggression and offenses.
+And they simply ignore God and the true meaning and purpose of their religion.